hapax/hapax.github.io/assets/chandra.md

 </span>

 While the star's ejecta may go on to form life --- remarkable for its complexity -- what is left behind is beautiful by virtue of its simplicity.

+*Outline.* We will start with Bohr's model of the hydrogen atom and the quantisation of orbits, and then apply these ideas to a *Fermi gas* of non-interacting electrons on a circle.
+Even when the gas is at zero temperature, quantum effects lead to an effective temperature, and hence to an effective *degeneracy pressure*.
+We can generalise our analysis to non-interacting electrons on a donut, and use this to model degeneracy pressure in stellar cores.
+We find the Chandraskhar limit by balancing degeneracy pressure against gravity.
+As a bonus, we can determine the relation between white dwarf mass and radius.

 ## 2. Fermi gas<a id="sec-2" name="sec-2"></a>